rowdyslav/UnRowdy/README.md

 # UnRowdy Product Overview

 UnRowdy is a web application built with a Python-based full-stack architecture.
-The application appears to be a personal management or wish-tracking system with user authentication and wish management features.
+The application appears to be a personal management or service-tracking system with user authentication and service management features.

 ## Key Features

 - User authentication and management
-- Wish/goal tracking system
+- Service/goal tracking system
 - Web-based interface using Flet framework
 - RESTful API backend